City Crime Score

 Frequently Asked Questions

-Is Midlothian, VA safe in 2026?
+What is the crime rate in Midlothian, VA in 2026?

-What types of crime are most common in Midlothian?
+What are the safest neighborhoods in Midlothian?

 Surrounding Cities